Borders Bill highlights how we're going to struggle to be the Good Samaritan

 This is why the EU has said that its 27 members have agreed to explore granting protection for Ukrainian refugees for three years without them having to apply for asylum.

-So far our PM has not followed suit.
-Things are changing by the hour, but as things stand, the only Ukrainians who could come to the UK would be refugees with immediate family members already settled in the UK.
-That means a spouse, partner, parent or child under 18.
-There is also a chance people could come here via a sponsorship programme, but this wouldn't be ready for another six months.

-The Office of National Statistics 2019 figures estimate that there are about 38,000 Ukrainian-born residents here.
-So that's very limited – especially given that it does not include anyone on a work or student visa which is significant given that 67 per cent of seasonal temporary worker visas were issued to Ukrainians last year.
+The UK government started off by refusing to change its admission rules at all.

-I don't know whether he was serious, but Kevin Foster MP, the immigration minister, tweeted over the weekend that Ukrainian refugees could come here if they were prepared to be part of the seasonal agricultural workers scheme.
+I don't know whether he was serious, but Kevin Foster MP the immigration minister, tweeted over the weekend that there was no need to change make the rules more generous because Ukrainian refugees could already come here if they were prepared to be part of the seasonal agricultural workers scheme.
 So, you know, you can flee here for sanctuary so long as you'll pick our strawberries!
 That tweet was deleted a couple of hours later.

-The Foreign Secretary Liz Truss has indicated that the UK will do more, I really hope that will happen and will happen quickly.
+The government has now said that it will widen the definition of 'family member' to allow British nationals or those who are settled in the UK to bring certain Ukrainian relatives to the UK - to come here for up to a year without having to enter the asylum system.
+It has also said that community groups and businesses can sponsor other Ukrainian refugees to come to the UK.
+It has not yet, however, given any details as to how that scheme will work and how communities such as mine in Kendal can engage with it and offer sanctuary to those in desperate need.

 A YouGov poll at the weekend found that 63 per cent of Britons would support the UK taking in Ukrainian refugees.